Remote OpenClaw Blog

 SaneBox works by analyzing your email history to learn which senders and message types matter most.
 It moves low-priority messages (newsletters, notifications, CC'd threads) into a separate folder, leaving only actionable emails in your main inbox.
 The SaneBlackHole feature lets you permanently block senders with a single drag.

-Shortwave groups conversations by topic and highlights threads where you are waiting for a response.
-Its AI can summarize long email chains into a few sentences, making it faster to decide whether a follow-up is warranted.
+Shortwave groups conversations by topic, highlights threads where you are waiting on a response, and can summarize long email chains into a few sentences, making it faster to decide whether a follow-up is warranted.
+Its AI drafting analyzes conversation history and your writing style, so generated replies sound like you wrote them.

 Limitations and Tradeoffs